Home » Tax News » IRS Collections » Can the IRS Take My Social Security?

 While the IRS has the power to levy Social Security benefits, there are several protections in place for beneficiaries.

-- Collection Statute Expiration Date (CSED): The IRS generally has 10 years to collect a tax debt.
-After this period, known as the Collection Statute Expiration Date, the IRS can no longer pursue collection of that specific debt, including levying Social Security benefits.
+• Collection Statute Expiration Date (CSED): The IRS generally has 10 years to collect any taxes owed.
+After this period, they lose the legal authority to collect, including levying Social Security benefits.

 What Happens if You’re Facing an IRS Levy on Social Security?